Monday, December 29, 2025

 This afternoon a student and his wife stopped for Christmas tea.
 Having not seen the house before, I showed Valentina my mosaic stairs on the way to the bathroom.
 I'm not sure if her 'wow' was positive or negative, but what came next was clear.
 She succinctly said she never would have painted the house pink.
-Instead of being offended I was tickled to think I'd just found a new friend that doesn't say everything through rose-colored glasses.
+Instead of being offended I was tickled (pink) to think I'd just found a new friend that doesn't say everything through rose-colored glasses.

 P.S.
 I have no answer for the attentive readers that are asking themselves why the author would dislike dainty daisies yet paint her house pink.